 Seeing as this was an arcade game originally, and I’m fairly certain this is the original arcade port, there has to be a way to get kids to waste quarters at an exponential rate and SEGA is a masterful company at this.
 The game includes a time limit: this annoying little hour glass that quickly empties in the bottom left corner of the screen.
 Every time it makes a turn, players lose a bit of health.
 Obviously running out of health is a way to end the game faster, so expect to be pushed along by the game’s damn near taskmaster-level of impatience.

 Many players will look at this game and be puzzled at what sort of appeal it might have for anyone nowadays.
 While I’m inclined to agree with that assessment, it’s not from sheer lack of anything this game offers.
 It is a very solid title that many will enjoy being able to revisit after so long.
 No, my agreement over any objections to playing this game comes from the fact that the sequels are incredibly better.
 They removed many of the more crappy arcade-related gameplay aspects that drove me crazy, especially the timer.
-But don’t let that phase you – Wonder Boy in Monster Land is a great inclusion in the Vintage Collection and a great way to show just how far games have come in a relatively short time.Note: The Wonder Boy in Monster Land review was written based on the PS3 version of the game.
+But don’t let that phase you – Wonder Boy in Monster Land is a great inclusion in the Vintage Collection and a great way to show just how far games have come in a relatively short time.Note: Wonder Boy in Monster Land was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.